johndoe31415/x509sak/README.md

                         int from 2 to (2 * q-stepping).
 The larger q-stepping is therefore chosen, the further apart p and q will be.
 By default, q-stepping is the minimum value of 1.
-  --carmichael-totient  Bv default, d is computed as the modular inverse of e
-                        to phi(n), the Euler Totient function.
-This computes d as the modular inverse of e to lambda(n), the Carmichael Totient function, instead.
   -o file, --outfile file
                         Output filename.
 Defaults to broken_rsa.key.
   -f, --force           Overwrite output file if it already exists instead of